masonelmore/esi/docs/DogmaApi.md

 > []int32 GetDogmaEffects(ctx, optional)
 Get effects

-Get a list of dogma effect ids  --- Alternate route: `/dev/dogma/effects/`  Alternate route: `/legacy/dogma/effects/`  Alternate route: `/v1/dogma/effects/`  --- This route expires daily at 11:05
+Get a list of dogma effect ids  ---  This route expires daily at 11:05

 ### Required Parameters